Updated: Oct 5

 “[South] Korea is using Industry 4.0 technology to test far more people for COVID-19 than has been possible in many other countries and has thereby successfully limited the number of deaths linked to the virus.
 The Korean company Seegene, which carries out multiplex molecular diagnostics, relied on its artificial intelligence-based big data system to develop a test for COVID-19 within a few weeks, a procedure that usually takes several months to complete.
 Quick approval by the Korea Centers for Disease Control and Prevention within less than one week ensured that testing for COVID-19 was up and running.
 Moreover, Seegene’s system uses automatic testing, i.e. samples are analyzed by a diagnostic machine rather than by humans, which speeds up the process and reduces risk of error and contamination.”

-I teach a graduate course in Engineering Management and my students are millennials born around 1990.
-They were graduating high school as financial markets collapsed in 2009 and would like to buy houses and plan families as a pandemic-created recession appears in 2020.
-The World Bank predicts the global economy to shrink by more than 5%, and in financial crises over the past two centuries it has taken a median of seven years for per-capita GDP to return to pre-crisis levels.
-Millennials face high student loan debt, and the increasing impacts of climate change.
+I teach a graduate course in Engineering Management and many of my students are millennials born around 1990.
+They were graduating high school as financial markets collapsed in 2009 and expected to buy houses and plan families as the COVID-19 recession appeared in 2020.
+The global economy is predicted to shrink by more than 5% in 2020, and the U.S. posted its worst unemployment figures ever in Q2-2020.
+In financial crises over the past two centuries, it has taken a median of seven years for per-capita GDP to return to pre-crisis levels.
+(Reinhart and Reinhart 2020) Millennials also face high student loan debt, and the increasing impacts of climate change.
 For their own security and to improve their quality of life they will search for new economic means by which they measure success.

-In spite of (or maybe because of) these challenges I see in my students a group who will transform industry and economy in ways not seen in a century.
+In spite of (or maybe because of) these challenges I see in my students a group who will transform industry and economy in ways not seen in the century since Henry Ford.
 Our current decade is not starting at all well, but I expect by its end we will see a strong advancement into new measures of industry and economy, based on the triple bottom lines of People, Planet, and Prosperity.